ton-ferreira/ctt-products/README.md

  - Redux: I probably wouldn’t use Redux in this case (especially without Redux Toolkit), as there are simpler alternatives with much less boilerplate and complexity.
 Zustand would likely be a better fit here.
  - Form: The test instructions clearly stated not to use third-party libraries.
 However, in a real-world scenario, I would use React Hook Form together with Zod for its scalability, flexibility, and strong validation capabilities.
  - Tests: TDD is a great approach to writing robust and maintainable code, but it requires time for proper planning and architecture.
-Unfortunately, I didn’t have enough free time during the test to fully apply TDD.
+Unfortunately, I didn’t have enough free time during the test days to fully apply TDD.
 In a real work environment, I would definitely prioritize it when feasible.

 ### Assumptions
 - Categories: since it is a 36 char category array (just like the product id), I assumed it is an uuid as well, so I've made an object of 3 uuids simulating categories ids.